ToastShaman/toastshaman.github.io/content/posts/tiny-types.md

 Having to deal with non type-safe methods can easily lead to confusion and is a common source of bugs in my experience.
 For example, the `sendEmail` method expects the second argument to be a string containing the subject of the email.
 It would be an easy mistake to make to swap the subject with the body of the email.
+Additionally, the `sendEmail` method will need to check whether the provided arguments are valid.
+For example, can the body or the subject be an empty or blank string?

 ```java
 // compiles without errors